krux/postscribe/README.md

 * [Ghostwriter](http://digital-fulcrum.com/ghostwriter/docs/files/ghostwriter-js.html) by Digital Fulcrum (it looks like they have removed references to it on their site?)
 * [ControlJS](http://stevesouders.com/controljs/) by [Steve Souders](http://stevesouders.com)

-If you would like to be added to this list, file an issue and we'd be happy to.
+If you would like your project to be added to this list, file an issue and we'd be happy to.

 # More information
 * [Documentation](https://github.com/krux/postscribe/tree/master/doc)